Best shower heads 2020 | CNN Underscored

 Perhaps what we loved most about this head during multiple tests was just how purist the product is.
 Single-function and made solely of metal — trust us, this is not the shower head industry norm! — the Classic Plus is small but mighty.
 Measuring 1 inch by 1 inch by 3 inches, the fixed shower head weighs just about half a pound, and yet it’s able to produce a wide, forceful stream that easily rinsed products out of even the longest hair.
 More eco-friendly details to know: Made in the USA, the Classic Plus’ compact size correlates to a smaller carbon footprint, as the company uses less material and energy during the manufacturing process.

 The nozzle’s patented design is worth mentioning too, as it’s unlike any other shower heads we tested.
 Shooting water out of one single orifice — rather than, say, via a pressure regulator and through dozens of tiny silicone jets — the Classic Plus is virtually clogproof.
-This design also makes installation a breeze; just screw it onto the shower arm, and voila1 It’s attached.
+This design also makes installation a breeze; just screw it onto the shower arm, and voila, it’s attached.
 Same goes for cleaning, as you just run your finger through the hollow cavity to do so.

 We also liked the product’s customizability.
 Available in four finishes (chrome, nickel, oil-rubbed bronze and polished brass), the Classic Plus comes in three flow rates as well (1.5, 1.8 and 2 GPM).
 If the shower arm height is over 6.5 feet high, the brand recommends opting for a 1.8 or 2 GPM, which dispel larger water droplets, to ensure that optimal rinsing can be achieved.
 And if you want to save even more water, opt for the trickle-head version, which comes with a turn-off valve that reduces water to a trickle while you’re lathering or shaving (or chasing a toddler to get back into the shower).